CollaboRateMgmt/CollaboRate/README.md

    In summary the 'logic tasks' and 'requirement tasks' take approximately the same mental effort.

    This process may enhance the definition of microtask size later.
 Based on feedback, we may specify more financial weight for tasks with more text.
 Yet non-weighted microtasks are simple and fair enough for immediate use.
 In some cases, more pay for tasks with more text, may motivate crowd members to inflate the text of the child tasks.

-   You manage tasks via any conventional bug tracking system.
-There are several available: Trac, Redmine, Bugzilla and so on.
-As you may know, you can use such systems to manage tasks as well.

-   Crowd members email the crowd interaction SPOC asking for work.
-The text of the task to be broken down is then emailed to the crowd member, keeping in loop the crowd member who is to act as the reviewer.
-After review, the assigned crowd member will mail the output of the CollaboRate tool to the crowd interaction SPOC.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 We give ample time to do the microtask.
 Crowd members must pay a penalty that is in proportion to the amount of change need to fix the task description.
 This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).

 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how:

    - The crowd member does not need to know the entire project scope.
 As mentioned above, each task must be independent and self-contained.
+   - The crowd member does not even need to know programming!
+Crowd members submit pseudo-code under guidance of the CollaboRate tool.
+An option is present to change the terms used in the questions and options presented by the tool.
+These questions and options can then be understood by non-programmers.
+Crowd members familiar with programming terms, can choose to have commonly used programming terms in the tool's interface.
+Regardless of the terms used, the SPOCs convert the pseudo-code to the actual lines of code.
-   - The crowd member does not need to know the project code.
+   - The crowd member does not need to know the project's code.
+Nor does the crowd member need to know the details of any software components it reuses.
 The SPOCs decide whether the function described by the crowd member is new.
 An existing function may already be part of the project code.
-Or it could be a 'ready-made' function that is part of the programming language.
+Or it could be a 'built-in' function that is part of the programming language.
 Or a reusable software library may already have it.
-The knowledgeable SPOCs do this limited and specialized mental work.
+The knowledgeable SPOCs do this minor and specialized mental work.
    Note that the SPOC may map a task to an existing function in a software library.
 The SPOC may then also create a new task to calculate the values of parameters to pass to this function.
-   - The crowd member does not even need to know programming!
-Crowd members submit pseudo-code under guidance of the CollaboRate tool.
-We will soon refine the questions and options presented by the tool.
-These questions and options can then be understood by non-programmers.
-The SPOCs convert the pseudo-code to the actual lines of code.

    - Since each crowd member works on one microtask at a time, the work per crowd member is as small and easy as possible.

     We do expect the following skills from the crowd members: